Taylor and Wright State host Detroit Mercy - WTOP News

 BOTTOM LINE: Wright State takes on Detroit Mercy after Macie Taylor scored 24 points in Wright State’s 65-64 loss to the Findlay Oilers.

 The Titans have gone 4-0 at home.
-Detroit Mercy is sixth in the Horizon with 12.2 assists per game led by Myonna Hooper averaging 3.2.
+Detroit Mercy is seventh in the Horizon in team defense, allowing 72.4 points while holding opponents to 42.3% shooting.

-Detroit Mercy averages 66.8 points per game, 3.8 fewer points than the 70.6 Wright State gives up.
-Wright State’s 39.4% shooting percentage from the field this season is 2.9 percentage points lower than Detroit Mercy has allowed to its opponents (42.3%).
+Detroit Mercy’s average of 6.0 made 3-pointers per game this season is just 0.4 more made shots on average than the 5.6 per game Wright State gives up.
+Wright State’s 39.4% shooting percentage from the field this season is 2.9 percentage points lower than Detroit Mercy has given up to its opponents (42.3%).

-The Titans and Raiders meet Wednesday for the first time in conference play this season.

-Claire Henson is scoring 12.1 points per game and averaging 6.4 rebounds for the Raiders.
+Claire Henson is averaging 12.1 points and 6.4 rebounds for the Raiders.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.